wp-plugins/google-calendar-widget/readme.txt

 * Optimizations:
 ** Removed the version number from the Google jsapi so as to allow for more cache hits with other users.
 ** Removed the script includes from the admin interface.

+= 1.4.0 =
+* Upgraded to Google Calendar API v3
+* Replaced calendar "URL" with calendar "ID"
+* Added Setting for Google API Key.
+It must be retreived for each web site.